 What Damages Could the Beneficiaries of a Wrongful Death Lawsuit Receive?

 Section 15-51-40 of the South Carolina Code of Laws allows for a jury to award damages as it finds are just to the people who will benefit from the lawsuit.
 The damage award could include exemplary or punitive damages if the person who committed the wrongful act leading to death caused the death willfully, recklessly, or maliciously.

 The beneficiaries of a South Carolina wrongful death claim could receive damages based on losses such as:

 - Loss of parental support,

 - Loss of affection,

 - Final expenses, such as funeral and burial costs.

 These damages compensate the family for the losses they have personally suffered as a result of their loved one’s death.

 The Peace Law Firm provides free consultations for anyone who might have a wrongful death claim.
-Contact John Peace and The Peace Law Firm today at 864-298-0500 for compassionate representation.
+Contact John Peace and The Peace Law Firm today at (864) 298-0500 or through our online form for compassionate representation.
 Our attorneys are dedicated to helping people injured by another.

 Remember, the time to file a wrongful death claim in South Carolina is only three years.
 Act quickly to preserve your valuable rights and protect your future while you pursue justice for your loved one.